Sam Endicott: Background and education

 Endicott grew up in Brookmont, Maryland.
 He is an only child of William Endicott and Abigail Bingham Endicott, a vocalist and teacher.

 Endicott attended Georgetown Day School before transferring to Phillips Academy in Andover, Massachusetts.

 He is a great-great-great-grandson of Charles Lewis Tiffany.

-He is a great-grandson of Hiram Bingham III.
+He is a great-grandson of explorer and politician Hiram Bingham III.

 Personal life

 According to a November 2009 interview from the Spinner website, Endicott reported that he has synesthesia.
 In 2011, he relocated to Los Angeles, California.

-On October 23, 2021 Endicott married Maria Chon who is one of the managers of the artist, Halsey.
-They divorced shortly after in 2022.